elaspic/elaspic/docs/run_elaspic.rst

 Running ELASPIC
 ================

-If you have followed all the instructions in the :ref:`install_guide` section, you can run the ELASPIC pipeline using the ``elaspic`` command::
+If you have followed all the instructions in the :ref:`install_guide`, you can run the ELASPIC pipeline using the ``elaspic`` command::

     elaspic